 The Vera Scantlebury Brown Child Welfare Memorial Trust Scholarship

 This Scholarship is targeted at females working in the area of prenatal, child and family health, development and well being.

 The Scholarship was created in 1946 to commemorate and continue the work of Dr Vera Scantlebury Brown, OBE, the first Director of Maternal, Infant and Pre-School Welfare in Victoria from 1926 to 1946.
 It represents a celebration of Dr Scantlebury Brown’s leadership in the development of professional women and under the terms of the Trust Deed is open to women only.

-The purpose of the Scholarship is to enable the successful applicant to undertake further studies or research overseas or in Australia.
+The purpose of the Scholarship is to support the successful applicant to undertake further studies and/or research in Australia or overseas.

 Benefits and Conditions